webix-hub/docs/data/api/ui.datatable_getsubview.md

 =============

 @short:
-	returns the subview of the item with the given id
+	returns subview of the item with the given id

 @params: